LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 **interface** for that code through the use of Logtalk protocols.
 An example will be code that access operating-system specific features.
-The Logtalk compiler can warn you of the use of non-ISO specified built-in predicates and arithmetic functions by using the ``portability/1`` compiler flag.
+The Logtalk compiler can warn you of the use of non-ISO specified built-in predicates and arithmetic functions by using the :ref:`portability <flag_portability>` compiler flag.

 .. _programming_cc: